2.3 Receiving Concerns and Undertaking Enquiries

 Child Safeguarding Practice Reviews

-Local Safeguarding Children’s Boards undertake reviews of serious cases in specific circumstances, such as the death of a child where abuse or neglect are known or suspected, and advise on lessons to be learned.
+Local Safeguarding Children’s Partnerhips undertake reviews of serious cases in specific circumstances, such as the death of a child where abuse or neglect are known or suspected, and advise on lessons to be learned.

 Refer to the Sussex Child Protection and Safeguarding Procedures for more information.

 Domestic Homicide Reviews are statutory reviews, reviewing the circumstances in which the death of a person aged 16 or above appears to have resulted from domestic violence and abuse.